Git branches

 creates the specified branch if it does not already exist.

-connects the given branch with the current branch you are currently in, for example:
+connects the specified branch with the branch you are currently in, for example:

 $ git merge hotfix